How Long Does It Take To Recover From A Facelift

 The First Week Following Surgery

 Planning beforehand might greatly ease your life as you recover if you don’t have a lot of help at home.
 For instance, it’s a good idea to have certain meals prepared in advance and ready to thaw as needed.
-Prior to surgery, finish all of your housekeeping, projects, and errands to lessen your post-surgical workload.
+Before surgery, finish your housekeeping, projects, and errands to lessen your post-surgical workload.

 Week Two Following Surgery